Danny Pralgo - President / Director of Instruction & Coaching

-Nelson Pedraza - Facility and Grounds Manager / Instructor & Coach
+Nelson Pedraza - Facility and Grounds Sr. Manager / Instructor & Coach

 Nelson Pedraza’s baseball experience is deep, as is his operational experience.
 Raised in Puerto Rico and fluent in Spanish, Pedraza played in the Cleveland Indians Organization from 1982-1986.
 He advanced to all levels in the Indians farm system – A, AA, and AAA.
 Since 2008, Pedraza has served as an instructor and coach with 6-4-3.
 In addition to being a coach with 6-4-3, Pedraza served as a community coach with Kell High School from 2008 – 2013.
 Pedraza also served as a coach within the Sandy Plains Baseball Association during his son’s, Adam, development.
 Off the diamond, Pedraza holds a long, 26-year career in operations with American Airlines including roles in San Juan, P.R., Miami, FL, and Atlanta, GA.
-In addition, Pedraza now serves as the full time facility and grounds manager for 6-4-3 DP Athletics.
+In addition, Pedraza serves as the Senior Manager of Facility and Grounds for 6-4-3 DP Athletics.
 Lucky for 6-4-3, Pedraza also continues to coach and teach the game of baseball as a key member of the 6-4-3 DP Baseball academy family.

 Baseball Operations & Administrative Coordinator / Instructor & Coach